 - Here tap Troubleshoot on the left pane.

 - Switch to the right-hand side and click on Windows Update.

 - Henceforth hit Run the troubleshooter button.

-- This process will detect the actual problem behind download and install of update.
+- This process will detect the actual problem behind the download and install of updates.
 When this task gets finished, Restart your system and look for the available updates.

 3. Run Network & Internet Troubleshooter